City of Tempe, Arizona

 - New Construction

-Dam replacement will be more stable and last 50 years longer than previous dam
+Dam replacement is more stable and will last 50 years longer than previous dam

 Serves as a flood control tool, recreation venue, and an economic development center.

 The $45 million Tempe Town Lake Dam is an engineering marvel as the county’s largest hydraulically controlled steel-gate dam.
 The dam receives flows from the Salt River as it passes through the City of Tempe, Arizona, forming what is known as “Tempe Town Lake.”

 As a result of the Tempe Town Lake, Tempe now hosts many world class events, and people can take part in a variety of recreation opportunities.
 It has transformed a dry riverbed into a beautiful, relaxing community gathering place known throughout the world.